ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

 Each microservice team will be allowed the access in the corresponding resource group.
 The **network** team will have access to all of these resource groups.

 The network resource group contains {{site.data.keyword.tg_short}} and the DNS service.
 The network team has access to these resources.
-The shared team will have Manager acess to the DNS service.
+The shared team will have Manager access to the DNS service.
 The shared team needs to write the DNS entries for the shared services.

-Later in the tutorial, after all resources have been created, it can be informative to open the [Resources list](/resources) in the {{site.data.keyword.Bluemix_notm}} console.
+Later in the tutorial, after all resources have been created, it can be informative to open the [Resources list](/resources){: external} in the {{site.data.keyword.Bluemix_notm}} console.
 It is possible to filter on resource group.

 ## Create a local working environment
 {: #vpc-tg-dns-iam-create}